Meekranz and Oktav

 With so much turmoil, the Jesuit mission in Luxembourg wanted to strengthen the popularity of religion.
-The roots of the procession in Luxembourg lie in a smaller one made in 1624, where Jesuit students carried a wooden statue of the Virgin Mary to a chapel in Glacis.
+The roots of the grand procession in Luxembourg started with a smaller one made in 1624, where Jesuit students carried a wooden statue of the Virgin Mary to a chapel in Glacis.
 There she was given the title of Our Lady, Mary, Comforter of the Afflicted.
 She became the patron saint of the city in 1666 and later in 1678, the patron saint for the Grand Duchy.

 The statue and the procession then transferred to the Notre Dame church (later made a cathedral in the 19th century).
 Normally, as its name suggests, Oktav lasts eight days, but a two-week celebration was planned for 1916, the 250th anniversary of the city, making the Virgin Mary their patron saint.
 The First World War forced the celebrations to be delayed until 1921, and thereafter Oktav in Luxembourg has always lasted for two weeks.

 During Oktav, the statue of Our Lady is decorated and dressed, and displayed on a special alter inside the cathedral for pilgrims to give thanks and prayer to.
 On the last day of Oktav, she is carried through the streets of the city.
 You can take a look at the Oktav procession from 2019 in the video below: